-Issue: If the computer on which you are installing contains a Microsoft .NET framework version higher than version 3.5 plus Microsoft .NET framework version 3.5 is not enabled, Secure Configuration Manager installation fails.
+Issue: If the computer on which you are installing contains Microsoft .NET framework version 4.5 and Microsoft .NET framework version 3.5 is not enabled, Secure Configuration Manager installation fails.
 (Bug 921158)

 Workaround: Perform the steps specified in NetIQ Knowledgebase Article 7017878 before installing Secure Configuration Manager.

 Issue: You cannot create, install, or view security certificates in your Core Services computer by running the sslkey tool.
 Secure Configuration Manager displays an error when you run the sslkey.bat file.
 (Bug 971532)